 - Create lecture, screen, voice, and presentation captures: Using Kaltura Personal Capture, a downloadable desktop application, you can record your screen along with voice and/or presentation slides, trim and crop the video, and order and edit closed captions.
 You can also publish your videos to any Moodle course, and make them downloadable.

-- Create your own library with My Media: “My Media” is found in Moodle in the left-side menu, under Dashboard and Site Home.
-My Media is your personal library that you can access regardless of course environment.
+- Create your own library with My Media: “My Media” is no longer connected to Moodle in the way it used to be.
+There is a link in the top navigation bar that will bring you to your Kaltura Media Gallery, your personal library.
 You can upload content from your own device or you can create new content using the Kaltura Personal Capture tool.
 You can then share your content with others in Moodle.
 (To share content outside of Moodle, login to My Media within the Mediaspace environment. )

 - Create student video assignments: